Tannin: Goldbeater's skin test

 When goldbeater's skin or ox skin is dipped in HCl, rinsed in water, soaked in the tannin solution for 5 minutes, washed in water, and then treated with 1% FeSO4 solution, it gives a blue black color if tannin was present.

 Ferric chloride test

-Use of ferric chloride (FeCl3) tests for phenolics in general.
-Powdered plant leaves of the test plant (1.0 g) are weighed into a beaker and 10 ml of distilled water are added.
+The following describes the use of ferric chloride (FeCl3) tests for phenolics in general: Powdered plant leaves of the test plant (1.0 g) are weighed into a beaker and 10 ml of distilled water are added.
 The mixture is boiled for five minutes.
 Two drops of 5% FeCl3 are then added.
 Production of a greenish precipitate is an indication of the presence of tannins.
 Alternatively, a portion of the water extract is diluted with distilled water in a ratio of 1:4 and few drops of 10% ferric chloride solution is added.
 A blue or green color indicates the presence of tannins (Evans, 1989).